 GSA can index an impressive number of different content types.
 The search results can be filtered, and the search requests made by the users can be analyzed.
 The user interface for GSA is the browser, and it can be accessed on a dedicated domain.

 While GSA has served its users for a long time, Google has announced that it will discontinue the maintenance and the support for GSA in 2019 when the last of the customer support licenses for GSA expire.
 This leaves GSA customers without a search solution and an urgent need to find a replacement.

-Setting up a new site. search may not be technically as an involved project as is the case with GSA.
+Setting up a new site search may not be as technically as an involved project as is the case with GSA.
 Many of the replacement options come as a service.
 This means that the service provider takes care of most of the technical details provided with support.

 Google Search Appliance migration to AddSearch